InEngine-NET/InEngine.NET/docs-src/queuing.md

 The InEngine scheduler is needed to consume queued messages in the background.
 There are a variety of [ways to run the scheduler](scheduling/#running-the-scheduler).

+## Primary and Secondary Queue

+Other than the fact that the primary queue is used by default, there is difference between the primary and secondary queues.
+However, it is often desirable to have more than 1 queue.
+For example, long running jobs might be sent to the secondary queue, while jobs that are expected to finish after only a few moments are sent to the primary queue.

+What about 3, 4, 900 queues?
+This gets to be a pain to manage and, practically speaking, is probably unnecessary.
+If it is desirable, different [configuration files](configuration) can be used to run multiple instances of InEngine.NET.